louilinn/hack4sweden2018/README.md

 ### What it does
 The application "Korrelationskollen" gathers data from Socialstyrelsen and Statistiska Centralbyrån where the former provides causes of death and the latter factors like unemployment and economic fortune.
-By choosing two factors, the data is averaged for each county in Sweden and presented in a graph for easy visualization.
+By choosing two factors, the data is averaged for each region (län) in Sweden and presented in a graph for easy visualization.
 The correlation between the two dataseries is calculated and presented as well.